Mark C. Williams, PhD

 PHYS 1141.
 General Physics.
 4 Hours.

 Covers mechanics, fluids, and vibrations and waves.
 Emphasizes the application of physics to a variety of problems in structural engineering.
 Mechanics topics include one-dimensional motion, forces, vectors, Newton’s laws, equilibrium, work, energy, and power.
 Fluids topics include density, pressure, buoyancy, and fluids in motion.
 Vibrations and waves topics include mechanical vibrations and sound.
-Prereq.
-Knowledge of algebra.
+Requires knowledge of algebra.

 PHYS 1145.
 Physics for Life Sciences 1.
 4 Hours.